LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 lassoim(d)
 ==========

-The lassoim(d) executable is installed at "/usr/sbin/lassoim" on OS X, "/usr/sbin/lassoimd" on Linux operating systems, and "C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoim" on Windows.
+The :program:`lassoim(d)` executable is installed at "/usr/sbin/lassoim" on OS X, "/usr/sbin/lassoimd" on Linux operating systems, and "C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoim" on Windows.
 This program creates the FastCGI server that runs Lasso's Instance Manager web application.
 It also makes sure that all enabled instances are